-- One pupil larger than the other ٠ Is drowsy or cannot be awakened A headache that gets worse - Slurred speech .
-Convulsions or seizures - . - Cannot recognize people/places Becomes increasingly confused, restless - Weakness, numbress, or decreased coordination Repeated vomiting or nausea - · Has unusual behavior or fall
+- Slurred speech Is drowsy or cannot be awakened

+- Convulsions or seizures

+- Cannot recognize people/places

+- Becomes increasingly confused, restless

+- or agitated

+- Has unusual behavior

 HOW TO RESPOND TO A REPORT OF A CONCUSSION:

 If a student reports one or more symptoms of a concussion after a bump, blow, or jolt to the head or body, s/he should be kept out of athletic play the day of the injury.
 The student should only return to play with permission from a health care professional experienced in evaluating for concussion.
 During recovery, rest is key.
 Exercising or activities that involve a lot of concentration (such as studying, working on the computer, or playing video games) may cause concussion symptoms to reappear or get worse.
 Students who return to school after a concussion may need to spend fewer hours at school, take rests breaks, be given extra help and time, spend less time reading, writing or on a computer.
 After a concussion, returning to sports and school is a gradual process that should be monitored by a health care professional.